EU reportedly ready to act against tech companies over terror content

 The European Union has lost its patience with tech companies over the removal of terrorist content from the internet and plans to impose tough new rules, the Financial Times reported Sunday.

-The EU has dropped the voluntary approach to getting companies to delete terrorist propaganda and extremist violence and plans to institute fines under draft regulations due to be published next month, the Times reported.
+The EU has dropped the voluntary approach to getting companies to delete terrorist propaganda and extremist violence and plans to institute fines for content not deleted within an hour of posting under draft regulations due to be published next month, the Times reported.

 The EU has "not seen enough progress" on the removal of terrorist material from technology companies and would "take stronger action in order to better protect our citizens," Julian King, the EU's commissioner for security, told the Times.